SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 #### Hints and guidelines

-The task is similar to the previous one.
+The problem is similar to the previous one.
 Here, it is necessary to consider how to print a space after the asterisks so that there are no unnecessary spaces at the beginning or the end.

 ![](assets/chapter-6-1-images/03.Square-01.png)